Rafnuss/eBird2ABAP/README.md

 - 12% lost by historical without distance.
 - 40% lost by incomplete list (not reporting all species).
-- ~30% lost by pentad restriction.
+- ~30% lost by within pentad restriction.
 - 40% lost without duration.
-- 23K checklists (26% of the 90K) kept after this filter (most of the filtering percentage are ovelaping).
+- 23K checklists (26% of the 90K) kept after this filtering (some of the checklists are filtered multiple time).
-- 13K checklists can be match to a valid card
+- 13K checklists can be match to a valid card (i.e., sum or duration >2hr)
-- 4.2K cards.
+- Process results in 4.2K cards.

 ### for South Africa

-- 33K checkelits matched to a valid card
+- 33K checklist matched to a valid card
 - 14K cards.

-4 min. (loop would be hours)

 ## Discussion

+General considerations:

 - Duplicate observers: Not sure what is happening on the EBD.
 Something to check.
-- Taxonomy matching: What do they want?
+- Taxonomy matching: What species ID is required for the database?
 ADU number I suppose.
 Is there a match list for eBird at the global level (I have one for Kenya, but not for `ZA`)
+- Within pentad is currently estimated as (distance center of pentad to checklist location) + distance traveled < 1.2\*half of pentad resolution.
+The 1.2 is to be able to keep more data while accepting checklists which were just at the border of a pentad.
+- Should `GLOBALUNIQUEIDENTIFIER` be kept?
+- Code written in MATLAB but allows to be fast (vectorial computation: 4 min.)

+Missing information:

-- `InclNight`: Check each checklist start and end time for being spanning over night.
+- `InclNight`: Possible to check each checklist start and end time for being spanning over night.
 Threashold of duration covering night time.
+Complex for little value?
-- `AllHabitats`: How to map? user input
+- `AllHabitats`: Seems to be difficult to find something equivalent.
-- Should `GLOBALUNIQUEIDENTIFIER` be kept?
 - `Hour1` could be estimated by fitting a paramtric curve of.
-- Within pentad is currently estimated as (distance center of pentad to checklist location) + distance traveled < 1.2\*half of pentad resolution.
-The 1.2 is to be able to keep more data while accepting checklists which were just at the border of a pentad.
-- Longer step is the final looping for species, taking around 5min for Kenya.
-Should be able to improve that...
-We might hit into memory issue at some point... not sure.
+Complex for little value?

-## What would improve/maximize the number of card
+What eBird/eBird user can do to improve/maximize the number of card?

+- Both protocol need user to do complete list (ant not add-hoc or incomplete).
+- Try to encourage birder to avoid using Historical (
 - Use the track to determine pentad overlap
 - Let the user confirm that a checklit belong to a single pentad rather than a check based on distance
 - User input for `AllHabitats`.